teich/Heroku-Screens-and-Articles/fb_tutorial/tutorial.md

 Introduction
 ------------

-Facebook has given a big step in simplicity with its _Graph API_ and the creation of the _Open Graph protocol_, now more than ever it's easier to read and write data from and to the socalled social graph.
+With Facebook's _Graph API_ and the creation of the _Open Graph protocol_, it is now easier then ever before to read and write data from and to the "social graph".
+Here's a few of the possibilities:

-You could turn your webpage into a fully-featured Facebook-like page, just like if you were inside Facebook, you can give your users the ability to sign in with their Facebook credentials, customize your users' experience with parameters taken from their Facebook profiles, you could add a _Like_ button to every object in your page as images, songs, articles, etc., tell your users which friends of theirs have liked your content, and a lot of things more, oh, I forgot to mention something, all of this with total ease.
-Yes, I know you could do it with Facebook Connect, but I said "with ease".
+* You could turn your webpage into a fully-featured Facebook-like page, just like if you were inside Facebook.
+* You can give your users the ability to sign in with their Facebook credentials and customize their experience with parameters taken from their Facebook profiles.
+* You could add a _Like_ button to every object in your page as images, songs, articles, etc., and tell your users which friends of theirs have liked your content.

-Ok, let's get started with the fun.
+All of these can be achieved with ease. and in this article I'll show you how to get started.

 A brief explanation of the Facebook application architecture
 ------------------------------------------------------------

-Well sorry if I didn't jump to the actual funny part, but we really need to know the first things first, it'll save us a lot of time in the long run.
+First things first, we need to understand some of the underlying architecture of a facebook app.
+It'll save us a lot of time in the long run.
 I swear.

-A Facebook application is actually two applications: A container application and a web application.
+A Facebook application is actually two applications: **A container application and a web application.**

 When we create a Facebook application in the Facebook site what we are actually creating is the container of our web app.